gre/developer-portal/_docs/coin/light-sync.md

 ### Operation

-{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) This type is not required at light sync step, will soon be removed from this section" %}
+{% include alert.html style="note" text="This type is not required at light sync step and will soon be removed from this section" %}

 Note the wording "Operation" is used instead of "Transaction".
 An account does not have transactions, it has **operations**.